zackgomez/pollution-combinator/performance_data.md

 .20 no surface short circuit

 reran short circuit/no short circuit a couple of times- no real difference -- take these numbers with a grain of salt or a bit of leeway

+== comparison to useful combinators pollution combinator

+.95 ish for 100 useful combinators pollution combinator compare to .20 for my combinator